There has been one epic problem in all my family tree research:

 It is actually the most dramatic theory of Blennerhassett descent you could imagine.

-A child of the only Blennerhassett that got a title.
+A close relation of the only Blennerhassett that got a title.

 I can see how it seems far fetched.